Michael Boren

-Michael Boren is an American businessman.
+Michael Boren is an American businessman and government official serving as Under Secretary of Agriculture for Natural Resources and Environment.
 He is the cofounder of Clearwater Analytics.

-In 2025, Donald Trump nominated him for Under Secretary of Agriculture for Natural Resources and Environment.
-The billionaire rancher has clashed with the Forest Service over various issues, including a cabin, stream diversion and airstrip he built without a permit at his 480-acre Hell Roaring Ranch, adjacent to and within the Sawtooth National Recreation Area in Idaho.
+In 2025, Donald Trump nominated Boren for Under Secretary of Agriculture for Natural Resources and Environment.
+The billionaire rancher has clashed with the Forest Service over various issues, including a cabin, stream diversion, and an unpermitted airstrip built on protected land at his 480-acre Hell Roaring Ranch, adjacent to and within the Sawtooth National Recreation Area in Idaho.
+In July 2026, Boren pressured Forest Service officials to send additional aircraft to respond to a fire located 15 miles from his ranch, diverting resources away from efforts to contain larger wildfires elsewhere in the state.

 He holds a B.A. in economics from Brigham Young University, and is a member of The Church of Jesus Christ of Latter-Day Saints.